wak1616/PAC/README.md

 3. **Contact Lens (CL) Fittings**
    * **Established** patient with a CL fitting:
      * If not seen in **over one year**, schedule a **Comprehensive Exam** and note "CL" in details.
 The provider decides if the fitting can occur then or needs a separate visit.
+   * All contact lens fittings must be scheduled in a **light blue spot either at the end of the morning or end of day.**
    * Confirm **type of lenses** in the appointment details, and ensure you schedule with a provider who fits that lens.
    * Patients must **wear** their contact lenses to the appointment and **bring** their lens prescription/info.
    * **New patients** cannot be scheduled directly for a Contact Lens Fitting.
 Schedule a **Comp Medical or Routine Vision** as a new patient exam instead.
 The provider will decide if the fitting can occur or if a separate appointment is required.